The Consequences of Risky Driving Behavior: Know The OutcomesUpdated Dec. 15, 2020

 Increased insurance rates

 Your insurance rates will go up if your risky behavior is found to be the cause of a crash or collision.
-Drivers who are “at-fault” can expect the increase on their rates to last for several years.
-That would amount to serious sum of money down the drain, all for one moment of stupidity behind the wheel.
+Drivers who are “at-fault” can expect the increase in their rates to last for several years.
+That would amount to a serious sum of money down the drain, all for one moment of stupidity behind the wheel.

 Certain offenses immediately invalidate your insurance and could lead your insurance provider to totally cancel your policy.
 Driving under the influence of alcohol or drugs will usually do it.
 Without insurance, you will not be able to drive until a new policy is established.
 This could take some time, as no insurance company will want to get involved with someone who has proven themselves to be a reckless driver.

 In the single moment spent deciding to make a risky maneuver or dangerous action, you could have sentenced yourself to years of far-reaching negative consequences.
 Each one of the negative outcomes discussed in this module would adversely affect your life in a myriad of ways.
 Of course, you would be lucky to endure just one negative outcome as a result of your actions.
-If a serious collision occurs due to your risky behavior, you could be faced with serious injury, license revocation and a large fine!
+If a serious collision occurs due to your risky behavior, you could be faced with a serious injury, license revocation and a large fine!